tob-har/one_sample_osc/README.md

 # One Sample OSC 1 and One Sample OSC 2

-Version 0.1.1
+Version 0.2

-Pure Data Abstractions and VST Plugins
+Pure Data Abstractions and VST3 and Audio Unit Plugins:

 [Download the latest Release here.](https://github.com/tob-har/1_Sample_Processor/releases)<br>
 [Have a look/listen here](https://youtu.be/Gmqx0_3zaCM)<br>